vladpuz/eslint-config-vladpuz/README.md

 export default vladpuz()
 ```

-If you want to use Prettier for formatting files without source code (json, md,
+If you want to use Prettier for formatting files that don't contain source code
-html, ...), disable Prettier for JavaScript and TypeScript files.
-For this,
+(json, md, html, ...), disable Prettier for JavaScript and TypeScript files.
+For
-create a file `.prettierignore`:
+this, create a file `.prettierignore`:

 ```ignore
 # javascript